takuya/php-unar-wrapper/README.md

 # php-unar-wrapper

-php Unarchive command line tools wrapper
+## Unarchive command line tools wrapper

 no compress, only for extract. but many formats can use.